1011X/REL-16/README.md

 ## Install

 Before installing, you'll first need to install [the Rust compiler, along with Cargo](https://www.rust-lang.org/ "Rust Homepage").
 Because this crate isn't on the registry yet, you'll need to download it to install it.
 Download the project however you want, extracting it if necessary.
-Then, `cd` into the extracted folder and run the following:
+Then, `cd` into the project and run the following:

 	cargo install

-To get a standalone executable, run
+To get a standalone executable, run:

 	cargo build --release